Mexico

-Mexico is a newly industrialized and developing country, with the world's 15th-largest economy by nominal GDP and the 13th-largest by PPP.
+Mexico is a newly industrialized and developing country, with the world's 13th-largest economy by nominal GDP and the 13th-largest by purchasing power parity (PPP).
 It ranks first in the Americas and seventh in the world by the number of UNESCO World Heritage Sites.
 It is one of the world's 17 megadiverse countries, ranking fifth in natural biodiversity.
 It is a major tourist destination: as of 2022, it is the sixth most-visited country in the world, with 42.2 million international arrivals.
 Mexico's large economy and population, global cultural influence, and steady democratization make it a regional and middle power, increasingly identifying as an emerging power.
 As with much of Latin America, poverty, systemic corruption, and crime remain widespread.
 Since 2006, approximately 127,000 deaths have been caused by ongoing conflict between drug trafficking syndicates.

-Mexico is a member of United Nations, the G20, the OECD, the WTO, the APEC forum, the OAS, the CELAC, and the OEI.
+Mexico is a member of United Nations, the G20, the Organisation for Economic Co-operation and Development (OECD), the Coffee Club, the World Trade Organization (WTO), the Asia-Pacific Economic Cooperation (APEC) forum, the Organization of American States (OAS), the Community of Latin American and Caribbean States (CELAC), the Organization of Ibero-American States (OEI), and has an observer status at the Council of Europe.

 Etymology

-Mēxihco is the Nahuatl term for the heartland of the Aztec Empire, namely the Valley of Mexico and surrounding territories, with its people being known as the Mexica.
+The precise origin of the name is unknown and is heavily debated.
+Mēxihko is the Nahuatl term for the heartland of the Aztec Empire, namely the Valley of Mexico and surrounding territories, with its people being known as the Mexica.
 It is generally believed that the toponym for the valley was the origin of the primary ethnonym for the Aztec Triple Alliance, but it may have been the other way around.
 In the colonial era (1521–1821) when Mexico was known as New Spain, this central region became the Intendency of Mexico.
 After New Spain achieved independence from the Spanish Empire in 1821 and became a sovereign state, the Intendency came to be known as the State of Mexico, with the new country being named after its capital, Mexico City.

 The country's official name has changed as the form of government has changed.
 The declaration of independence signed on 6 November 1813 by the deputies of the Congress of Anáhuac called the territory América Septentrional (Northern America).
 The 1821 Plan of Iguala also used América Septentrional.
-On two occasions (1821–1823 and 1863–1867), the country was known as Imperio Mexicano (Mexican Empire).
+On two occasions (1821–1823 and 1863–1867), the country was known as Imperio Mexicano the Mexican Empire).
 All three federal constitutions (1824, 1857, and 1917, the current constitution) used the name Estados Unidos Mexicanos—or the variant Estados-Unidos Mexicanos, all of which have been translated as "United Mexican States".

 The phrase República Mexicana, "Mexican Republic", was used in the 1836 Constitutional Laws.
+In the Nahuatl version of the current constitution, the official name is Mexika Sentik Wexteyowalko, and in its Yucatec Maya version, U Múuchꞌ Péetluꞌumiloꞌob México.
+By virtue of the legal equality of Spanish with the 68 indigenous languages of the country, all have their own translation of the official name.